Black prisoners of war at Portchester Castle

 In October 1796 a fleet of ships from the Caribbean carrying over 2,500 prisoners of war, who were mostly black or mixed-race, began to dock in Portsmouth Harbour.
 By the end of that month almost all of them, apart from about 100 women and children, were living at Portchester Castle.

-English Heritage curator Abigail Coppins, who is researching their extraordinary story, explains how the prisoners were captured, how they were treated at the castle, and what happened to them after their release.
+Discover the extraordinary story of how the prisoners were captured, how they were treated at the castle, and what happened to them after their release.

 The story begins on the island of St Lucia in the Caribbean.